AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 1. Fill in the fields.
 1. Click **Submit**.

-You **must have** an account on both https://account.adobe.com and https://account.magento.com and then log in to the Help Center using your Magento Account in order to submit a support ticket.
+You *must have* an account on both https://account.adobe.com and https://account.magento.com and then log in to the Help Center using your Adobe Commerce account in order to submit a support ticket.
 Until you are logged in, [the **Submit a ticket** button will not be displayed](#no-submit-link).

 >[!NOTE]
->If you already have an account at https://account.magento.com but aren't able to login, you may not have registered for an account at https://account.adobe.com - which has been required as of August 2022.
 >
+>If you already have an account at https://account.magento.com but aren't able to log in, you may not have registered for an account at https://account.adobe.com, which is required as of August 2022.
+>
-> To resolve this:
+>To resolve this:
 >1.
-Create an account at https://account.adobe.com using the same email address on your MAG ID
+Create an account at https://account.adobe.com using the same email address on your MAG ID.
 >1.
-Go to https://account.magento.com to link your Adobe ID with the MAG ID
+Go to https://account.magento.com to link your Adobe ID with the MAG ID.

 #### Magento Account page {#submit-ticket-magento-account-page}